 The Big Dangers To Your Mouth

 Interestingly, one of the biggest dangers to your mouth is not something that is talked about a lot.
 Sure, tooth decay is the big, scary monster but what you ought to be concerned about is the condition that makes tooth decay very likely – periodontal disease.
 Periodontal disease is more commonly referred to as gum disease and is responsible for a huge amount of issues in the mouths of many adults.
-It is likely that you will experience some degree of gum disease throughout your life but the good news is that you can do plenty to prevent it.
+You will likely experience some degree of gum disease throughout your life but the good news is that you can do plenty to prevent it.

 Gum disease can be prevented with great oral hygiene.
 If you brush and floss regularly, and come in to have a cleaning and exam twice a year, you can easily stave off gum disease and all the nasty side-effects that come with it.